-Transport Strategy Goals Transport Strategy Policies Residents and businesses connected to economic Improve the existing transport network to enhance access to jobs, markets, skills and supply chains adopting technology solutions to support this Enhance productivity by making our transport system faster, more reliable opportunity and more resilient, considering the role of new technologies to achieve this Invest in integrated packages of infrastructure to unlock future economic growth and support Local Plans, including new housing provision A cleaner and greener Sheffield City Region Improve air quality across our City Region to meet legal thresholds, supporting improved health and activity for all, especially in designated AQMAs and CAZs onemela ony region Lead the way towards a low carbon transport network, including a zero- carbon public transport network Work in tandem with the planning and development community to create attractive places Safe, reliable and accessible transport network 7.
-Ensure people feel safe when they travel and invest in our streets to make them more attractive places transport network 8.
-Enhance our multi-modal transport system which encourages sustainable travel choices and is embedded in the assessment of transport requirements for new development, particularly for active travel 9.
-Ensure our transport network offers sustainable and inclusive access for all to local services, employment opportunities and our green and recreational spaces most of SCR's residents commute within the City Region boundaries, and we expect this proportion to remain high.
+Transport Strategy Goals Transport Strategy Policies Residents and businesses connected to economic opportunity Improve the existing transport network to enhance access to jobs, markets, skills and supply chains adopting technology solutions to support this Enhance productivity by making our transport system faster, more reliable and more resilient, considering the role of new technologies to achieve this Invest in integrated packages of infrastructure to unlock future economic growth and support Local Plans, including new housing provision A cleaner and greener Sheffield City Region Improve air quality across our City Region to meet legal thresholds, supporting improved health and activity for all, especially in designated AQMAs and CAZs Lead the way towards a low carbon transport network, including a zero-carbon public transport network Work in tandem with the planning and development community to create attractive places Safe, reliable and accessible transport network Ensure people feel safe when they travel and invest in our streets to make them more attractive places Enhance our multi-modal transport system which encourages sustainable travel choices and is embedded in the assessment of transport requirements for new development, particularly for active travel Ensure our transport network offers sustainable and inclusive access for all to local services, employment opportunities and our green and recreational spaces

+Improvements to the road network will have wide reaching benefits across the SCR and links to policies 1, 2 and 5 are particularly significant.

+We want to improve our existing road network to ensure that access to jobs, markets, skills and supply chains is improved for all SCR residents.
+Improvements to our intra-regional connectivity are key given that most of SCR's residents commute within the City Region boundaries, and we expect this proportion to remain high.
 Investment in information and communications technology by partners will be important, to get the most out of the road network for all modes, making the most of the existing network before considering new infrastructure.
 Adopting technology solutions such as UTMC will help to support this approach.

-Improvements to the road network will have wide reaching benefits across the SCR however links to policies 1, 2 and 5 are particularly significant.

-We want to improve our existing road network to ensure that access to jobs, markets, skills and supply chains is improved for all SCR residents.
-Improvements to our intra-regional connectivity are key given that